HamoCorp/OVR-Dancers-Tool/README.md

 <img width="100" height="100" alt="logofull size" src="https://github.com/user-attachments/assets/e432d39d-3f82-4f99-b15b-8adb36a840a4" />

 # OVR-Dancers-Tool
 A tool for dancers, VR bboys and bgirls can quickly switch between use trackers to override controllers or finger tracking for things like **handstands** without cooking your controller.
-This is a quicker alternative to [Openvr-Input-Emulator](https://github.com/matzman666/OpenVR-InputEmulator), specifically for dancers to **override** hand tracker position and add **bindings** to quickly switch between them.
+This is a faster working alternative to [OpenVR-Input-Emulator](https://github.com/matzman666/OpenVR-InputEmulator), specifically for dancers to **override** hand-tracker positions and add **bindings** to quickly switch between them.

 **Should work for index  and quest controllers and more**